-The Best Golf Clubs for Seniors in 2022 — Plus, The Top 4 Best Golf Ball Picks for Older Players
+The Best Golf Clubs for Seniors — Plus, The Top 4 Best Golf Ball Picks for Older Players

 By Publisher

-Looking for the best golf clubs for seniors in 2022?
+Looking for the best golf clubs for seniors?
 How about the best golf balls for seniors?
 One of the joys of retirement is the additional time available to spend on fun, relaxing, and social activities like golf.
 So, no more waiting for the weekend to hit the links!

 However, as you get older, you may find that your game isn't the same as it was in your younger years.
 Flexibility, range of motion, and endurance are impacted by aging, plus arthritis and knee problems can interfere with some older players' gameplay.
 But there is still the opportunity to improve your game through practice and finding the right equipment to work with.
 Age-related changes affecting your driving distance can be slowed down.